Continuous Dynamic Bipedal Jumping via Real-time Variable-model Optimization: Proposed Approach

-In the proposed Adaptive-model TO framework, we choose to use 3 different resolutions of dynamics models of bipedal robots for different phases of a jumping trajectory, illustrated in Fig. \ref{fig:dynamics}.
-By leveraging the adaptive models and adaptive sampling frequencies, the TO can be efficiently solved while retaining the necessary model resolutions for a hardware-realizable trajectory.
+In the proposed variable-model TO framework, we choose to use 3 different fidelities of dynamics models of bipedal robots for different phases of a jumping trajectory, illustrated in Fig. \ref{fig:controlArchi}.
+By leveraging variable models fidelities and trajectory resolutions, the TO can be efficiently solved online while providing hardware-realizable trajectories.

-First, we classify the bipedal jumping trajectory into 3 phases, shown in Fig. \ref{fig:dynamics}: (1) takeoff phase, (2) flight phase, and (3) landing phase.
-The takeoff phase is measured from the beginning of the jumping motion until the robot's feet are off the ground.
-The flight phase is measured from when the robot becomes aerial until right before its touchdown and contact with the ground.
-The landing phase also only consists of when the robot's feet are in contact with the ground after touchdown and until the robot reaches the desired configuration.
+We classify the bipedal jumping trajectory into three phases, as shown in Fig. \ref{fig:controlArchi}: (1) \textit{takeoff}, from the start of the jump until the feet leave the ground; (2) \textit{flight}, from when the robot is airborne until just before touchdown; and (3) \textit{landing}, from initial ground contact until the robot reaches the desired configuration.